Stefanie Rabatsch: Scholarly reactions

 The role of Rabatsch in Hitler's life has been widely studied.
 Sherree Owens Zalampas, in a book analyzing the relationship between Hitler's views on art and his psychology, notes that the stories about Rabatsch have been rejected by some scholars and accepted by others.
 Among those who reject stories about Rabatsch are Franz Jetzinger and Bradley F. Smith.

 Bradley F. Smith discussed the story in his 1967 Adolf Hitler; his family, childhood, and youth.

 Franz Jetzinger discussed the story in his 1958 Hitler's Youth.

 Jetzinger attacked Kubizek in his book, but confirmed that Stefanie existed although she did not at the time know of the alleged infatuation.

 In Jetzinger's analysis, Kubizek overstates the relationship between Rabatsch and Hitler, and some of the interactions Kubizek describes are impossible given the timelines of their lives, and the focus of biographers on the relationship represents a misguided attempt to fabricate an early "love interest" for Hitler.

 Werner Maser agrees with this view in his 1971 Adolf Hitler: Legende, Mythos, Wirklichkeit, and suggests that Hitler's behavior towards Rabatsch was typical for Austrian adolescents of his era.

 Zalampas notes that Kubizek claims that Hitler was interested in Rabatsch's singing voice, which Kubizek claimed was a soprano, and its suitability for singing Wagnerian roles.
 She suggests that Hitler had a fantasy view of Stefanie which is indicative of the young Hitler's mixing of reality and fantasy and his views about art, war, the novels of Karl May, and Wagnerian themes.

-Robert G. L. Waite in his 1993 The Psychopathic God: Adolf Hitler writes that Rabatsch "served as a defense against feelings of sexual inadequacy."
+Robert G. L. Waite in his 1993 The Psychopathic God writes that Rabatsch "served as a defense against feelings of sexual inadequacy."
 He suggests that Hitler feared interacting with Rabatsch in person, since her reality may fall short of the ideal of Germanic virtue which Hitler had fantasized she represented.
 He repeats Kubizek's belief that Hitler left Linz because he was unable to bear remaining in the same place as Rabatsch.